Modern Political Economy Think Tank

 Macroeconomic Regimes & Volatility

-We use regime-switching models and macro-financial indicators to understand when behavioral forces become most influential in driving risk and return.
+Regime-switching models and macro-financial indicators that reveal when behavioral forces become most influential in driving risk.

 • High- and low-volatility market regimes